-After we moved the fridge I created a DIY beverage bar.
-You can see all about that project HERE.
+After we moved the fridge I created a DIY beverage and coffee bar.

 Once the fridge was moved, we were left with a blank wall.

 Now it was time for a kitchen cubby makeover with open shelves for storage.

 The first thing I did was cover up the wall with this lovely wallpaper.

 Then I found this fabulous piece of furniture (below) at a local antique shop that fit the space perfectly!